isomerpages/sentosa-corp/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
-      - other: Do note that drone-flying is not allowed over Sentosa without prior submission of requests.
-Requests may be made in writing to <a mailto="communications@sentosa.gov.sg">communications@sentosa.gov.sg</a>, at least <strong>10 days</strong> in advance.
+      - other: Drone-flying over Sentosa is not allowed without prior approval.
+Requests may be made in writing to <a href="mailto:communications@sentosa.gov.sg">communications@sentosa.gov.sg</a>, at least <strong>10 days</strong> in advance.
 Flying of unmanned aircraft should comply with the Civil Aviation Authority of Singapore's guidelines for Operator Permit and/or Activity Permit.